 “Algae can double in population in about 3 to 8 hours.
 To prevent uncontrolled growth, the kill rate [of chlorine] must exceed the growth rate for bacteria or algae.
-Specifically, this means killing more than half of the bacteria or algae in the time that it takes to double in population.” — Chapter 5, pg.
+Specifically, this means killing more than half of the bacteria or algae in the time that it takes to double in population.”5 Chapter 5, pg.
 65

 So if algae can double in 3 to 8 hours, it can multiply several times each day.
-That’s quite a burden on chlorine…on top of everything else it has to do for the water.
+That’s quite a burden on chlorine…on top of everything else it has to do in the water.
 Let’s go back to Richard Falk:

 "Phosphate removers should not be used to clear an existing algae bloom since the oxidation of algae will release additional orthophosphate.
 Use them after clearing algae from a pool."

 In other words, you could test zero phosphates in a green pool (and we have, many times) because the orthophosphates are inside the algae.
 When chlorine or an EPA-registered algaecide kills the algae, those phosphates are released.